-Charles University in Prague, the oldest university in the Czech Republic and in the entire Central Europe, was founded by Charles IV in 1348.
+Charles University, the oldest university in the Czech Republic and in the entire Central Europe, was founded by Charles IV in 1348.
 The famous Czech king and Holy Roman Emperor, a major European statesman of his time, aimed at making Prague the new centre of education and thereby increasing the cultural prestige of the Czech kingdom.
 The first lectures were held in Prague churches and monasteries.
 Since 1366, the University has had its own official seat, Karolinum.
 This historical building is one of Prague’s most treasured medieval monuments, yet it continues to be used for its original purpose.

 However, the 1953 school reform succeeded in dismantling all Czech faculties of education.
 The newly established institution for training the teachers of general subjects was called The Pedagogical University – The Higher School of Pedagogy.